Alina Spera

 Biogeochemical Impacts of Thermal Alteration

-Accelerating peramfrost thaw is mobilizing biogeochemical constituents and disrupting surface-subsurface connectivity on the Arctic coastal plain.
+Accelerating permafrost thaw is mobilizing biogeochemical constituents and disrupting surface-subsurface connectivity on the Arctic coastal plain.
 I study how shifts in surface–subsurface connectivity influence carbon cycling, ecosystem metabolism, and biogeochemical fluxes in small aquatic systems undergoing environmental change.

 Selected Publications